LatticeData/reqbase/README.md

     ]
 }
 ```

 ### Function: `craigslist_regions`

 Returns the list of all available Craiglist region IDs.
 ```bash
 craigslist_regions()
 ```

 #### Arguments:

 None

 #### Return value:

-Returns the list of regions available in craigslist.
+Returns the list of jobs available in json format.

 #### Example:

 ```bash
 >>> from jobsearch.jobs import craigslist_regions
 >>> from pprint import pprint